 Education and/or Experience

-Bachelor degree in related health field required, with advanced degree in related field preferred.
+Bachelor and master degree in related health field required, with advanced degree and certification in related field preferred.

 5-7 years of relative experience preferred.